luisgarciar/3D-bin-packing/README.md

 - Added unit tests for the Gym environment.
 - Updated the documentation with the full description of the state and action space.
 - Updated the demo notebooks.

+## Update: 13/09/2022
+The following updates have been made to the repository:
+- Added functionality for saving rollouts of a policy in a .gif file and
+- Added a demo notebook for the random policy.
+- Updated the requirements.txt file with the required packages.
+- Added a demo script for training agents with Maskable PPO.